Purity spiral: History

-The term purity spiral was coined in one of the first systematic sociological accounts of victimhood culture, The Rise of Victimhood Culture: Microaggressions, Safe Spaces, and the New Culture Wars, where it is described as a form of infighting among both activists and members of victim groups.
+In The Rise of Victimhood Culture: Microaggressions, Safe Spaces, and the New Culture Wars, the term is described as one sometimes used for infighting among both activists and members of victim groups.

-In a 2020 BBC documentary about purity spirals, British journalist Gavin Haynes said that purity spirals punish people for "the most minor transgressions," and noted that they make it socially unacceptable to express a preference contrary to the group's.
-Turkish-American academic Timur Kuran described this phenomenon in his 1995 book Private Truth, Public Lies, calling it preference falsification, and further noted the lack of incentives and systems to disrupt purity spirals, pointing out that even a small amount of opposition or doubt can lead to a greater wave of questioning within the group.
-French philosopher René Girard also described many of the principles of the purity spiral, including mimetic rivalry and the scapegoat mechanism, in his 1972 book Violence and the Sacred.
+In a 2020 BBC piece about purity spirals, British journalist Gavin Haynes said that purity spirals punish people for "the most minor transgressions," and noted that they make it socially unacceptable to express a preference contrary to that of the group.
+Haynes has compared it to the idea of preference falsification put forward by Turkish-American academic Timur Kuran in his 1995 book Private Truth, Public Lies, with Kuran saying in 2020 that incentives and systems are needed to disrupt the process, and observing that even a small amount of opposition or doubt can lead to a greater wave of questioning within the group.
+Haynes sees French philosopher René Girard as having described many of the principles of the purity spiral, including mimetic rivalry and the scapegoat mechanism, in his 1972 book Violence and the Sacred.

-Notable examples
+Examples

-Some examples of settings, groups, and eras where purity spirals have occurred:
+Haynes and others have given several examples of historical settings, groups, and eras in which they perceive purity spirals to have occurred: